degeri/dcr_matrix_rss_bot/README.md

 atom_url : The Atom feed URL
 json_url : The JSON feed URL
 mode : "atom" or "json"
-dbname : name of local sqlite database used to store feed data.
+dbfile : name of local sqlite database used to store feed data. json_save_raw : true to enable saving raw modlog JSON objects, only supported in json mode json_raw_dbfile : name of local sqlite database for raw mod log data
 ```

+Currently only a subset of Reddit response is used and saved in `dbfile`.
+When `json_save_raw` is `true`, raw JSON mod action objects (unmodified and unfiltered) are stored in a separate database file.
+If in the future we decide to extract and use more parts of Reddit modlog response, it will be useful to have full raw past data available.
+Note that Reddit allows to get the mod log only ~2 months into the past.

 To obtain Reddit mod log feed URLs: